Verdictly

 • This case was resolved through a settlement, avoiding the uncertainty and expense of a trial.
 Settlements typically resolve faster and provide guaranteed compensation.

-• This case was resolved in Brevard County, Texas.
+• This case was resolved in Brevard County, Florida.
 Local jury tendencies, judge assignments, and regional economic conditions all influence case outcomes in this jurisdiction.

 • Resolved in 1997, this case reflects the legal and economic conditions of that period, including medical costs, insurance practices, and jury award trends at the time.